bookofproofs/bookofproofs.github.io/_sources/history/17th-century/pascal.md

 title: Pascal (2), Blaise
 born: 1623
 died: 1662
-keywords: Pascal, mathematics, probability, calculator, theorem, expectations, hydrostatics
+keywords: blaise pascal,pascal
-description: Blaise Pascal was a French mathematician and philosopher known for pioneering probability theory, inventing the mechanical calculator, and discovering the law of descending permutations.
+description: Blaise Pascal was a very influential French mathematician and philosopher who contributed to many areas of mathematics.
+He worked on conic sections and projective geometry and in correspondence with Fermat he laid the foundations for the theory of probability.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---